 December is a busy month for every winter sports brand, but for Amplid it’s always particularly busy.
 Not only do we have the Christmas rush and the annual Amplid sales meeting in December it’s also the month when we piece together the legendary “Dealer Workbook”, a 70 page catalogue featuring all of next year’s gear.
 Of course catalogues need pictures, but with a serious lack of snow in Europe in the run-up to Christmas our team riders were unable to shoot in their local resorts with their usual photographers.
 At the final hour I (Amplid’s team manager) made the decision to invite a handful of riders and two of Europe’s best photographers to Pitztal Glacier in Austria for a photoshoot.
-This meant a big journey for new team addition Julien Lange who had to drive across the Alps for nine hours from his home in Tignes, France.
+This meant long drives for new team addition Julien Lange who had to drive across the Alps for nine hours from his home in Tignes, France.
 I saw it as the only way to guarantee good shots and if we failed then I’d only have myself to blame.
 I brought my little pocket camera along to document the weekend.

 On the first day we planned to build a number of spots to hit the following day with the photographers.
 Cartel riders Alex Neurohr from Switzerland and Julien Lange from France were accompanied by local fixer and dedicated Ambush rider Andi Nitsche, photographer Severin Wegener and me.
 We met at 9:30am at the base of Pitztal Glacier, the sun was rising and there wasn’t a cloud in the sky.
 If you’ve ever been to Pitztal you’ll know that the drive up the valley from Imst is long, which is probably what keeps the huge crowds at Hintertux and Stubai.
 Small crowds and no clouds are exactly what I’d been praying for.